 There is not a financial benefit/burden relationship between the Corporation and the State.
 The Certificate of Incorporation states that the Corporation is created and organized to execute and perform its duties and obligations under an intergovernmental agreement with the City of Dover, Delaware, the Kent County Levy Court, and the Department of Finance on behalf of the State of Delaware for the purpose of providing funds to the Corporation which will enable the Corporation to apply funds to the development, construction and/or operation of the Dover Civic Center (Certificate of Incorporation, Item 3 (b)).
-However, the Dover Civic Center has yet to be constructed.
+However, the Delaware Civic Center has yet to be constructed.
 In fact, the Fiscal Year 2014 Bond Bill directs the State Treasurer to de-authorize the remaining appropriation balances for the Delaware Civic Center.
 The Corporation did not receive any funding appropriations in the Fiscal Year 2014 Budget Bill either.
+Further, the Fiscal Year 2015 Bond Bill authorizes the Delaware Economic Development Office (DEDO) to renew the corporate status of the Corporation in order to dissolve it.